u4pak/u4pak/README.md

 ###### Had to private this ages ago due to character.ai staff threatening to take legal action, but now there's [plenty of other documentation / projects out there](https://github.com/drizzle-mizzle/CharacterAI-Discord-Bot), so I got kinda cucked :(

 - [Exchanger](https://github.com/u4pak/exchanger) - An open-source Fortnite launcher made in C# that allows you to launch any version of Fortnite on official servers with an exchange code.

+###### One of my first ever C# projects, and I really liked the way it turned out.
+Never got around to finishing some of the features though, so might return to developing it in the future.

 - [FTI Map Alerter](https://github.com/u4pak/fti-map-alert) - A Discord bot that alerted a channel when the map image on https://fliptheisland.com changed.